boydm/sinatra-starter/readme.md

 Simple hello world starter app that combines...

-__sinatra, jquery, sprockets, compass, bootstrap-sass, markdown, partials, content_for, more...__
+__sinatra, pry, jquery, sprockets, compass, bootstrap-sass, markdown, partials, content_for, more...__

 It starts out with working images, css and js.
 The JQuery and Bootstrap js are downloaded from the Cloudflare cdn and the local js is compiled through sprockets.